Inviting Visitors to the University

 Visitors to the University who are coming as an Academic or Business visitor or as a Permitted Paid Engagement visitor will always require a letter of invitation from the host Department/Faculty to present with their visa application (for visa nationals) or to Immigration Officers at their UK port of entry (for non-visa nationals).
 Letters of invitation are not required for dependants who are accompanying Visitors, nor do they need to be listed in the Visitor’s letter of invitation.

 We have prepared a template letter that can be copied onto Department/Faculty headed paper and amended accordingly.

 Please note that a letter of invitation will not guarantee a successful visa application/successful entry to the UK.
 This decision is made solely by immigration officers overseas and/or at the UK port of entry.

-Visitors are not permitted to receive pay from a UK source (except PPE Visitors who must be paid).
+Visitors are not permitted to receive pay from a UK source (except Permitted Paid Engagement Visitors who must be paid).
 However, payment of reasonable expenses to cover the cost of travel and subsistence is permitted.
 The Home Office do not define ‘reasonable’ so please ensure any payments can be justified.
 If unsure on this point contact the HR Visa team to discuss prior to the invitation letter being issued.